-Capture your surf trip on camera so you can relive the memories when you’re back home (or brag about your trip on Instagram).
-Use the GoPro surf mounts to mount the camera on your board or use one of the many other mounts available.
+Capture your surf trip on camera so you can relive the memories when you’re back home, slash cry about not still being there, slash brag about your trip on Instagram.
+Use the GoPro surf mounts to mount the camera on the nose of your board or use one of the many other mounts available.
 For surfing, wrist and shoulder mounts work well, or if you’re brave try a mouth mount.

-If you will need to travel by car with your board at any point during your trip, check whether you will need roof straps.
+If you’ll need to travel by car with your board at any point during your trip, check whether you will need roof straps.

-Going from surfing on evenings and weekends to surfing twice a day, every day, can cause your body no end of problems.
-A tennis ball can be helpful for self-physio and self-massaging tight shoulder and back muscles, keeping you in the water rather than sitting on the beach taking photos.
+Suddenly changing from surfing on evenings and weekends to surfing two or three times a day, every day, can really mess with your body.
+A tennis ball is great for self-physio and self-massaging tight shoulder and back muscles, keeping you in the water and enjoying your trip, rather than sitting on the beach taking photos.

-If you are staying close to several surf spots, you may find it useful to have a set of small binoculars to check the surf without having to walk to each spot.
+If you are staying close to several surf spots, a set of small binoculars are super handy to have for checking the waves/crowds without having to walk to each spot.